ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 .. note::

    CONDITION and DO commands are associated with the preceding NAV
-   command: if the UAV reaches the waypoint before these commands are executed, the next NAV command is loaded and they will be skipped.
+   command: if the UAV reaches the next waypoint before these commands are executed, the next NAV command is loaded and they will be skipped.